smenjas/history-notes/README.md

 - 4.7 bya: [Neutron stars collided, seeding a dust cloud with heavy elements](https://www.scientificamerican.com/article/scientists-trace-neutron-star-crash-that-helped-form-our-solar-system/), which eventually [formed our solar system](https://en.wikipedia.org/wiki/Formation_and_evolution_of_the_Solar_System)
 - 4.603 bya: The [Sun](https://en.wikipedia.org/wiki/Sun) formed, containing 99.86% of the mass in the solar system
 - 4.599 bya: The planet [Jupiter](https://en.wikipedia.org/wiki/Jupiter) accumulated almost 0.1% of the mass in the solar system, leaving about 0.04% for the other planets, moons, asteroids, comets, meteoroids, and interplanetary dust
-- 4.543 bya: The planet [Gaia](https://en.wikipedia.org/wiki/Early_Earth) formed
+- 4.543 bya: The planet [Earth](https://en.wikipedia.org/wiki/Early_Earth) formed
-- 4.51 bya: The planet [Theia](https://en.wikipedia.org/wiki/Theia_%28planet%29) collided with Gaia, then the [Earth & Moon formed from the debris](https://en.wikipedia.org/wiki/Giant-impact_hypothesis)
+- 4.51 bya: The planet [Theia](https://en.wikipedia.org/wiki/Theia_%28planet%29) collided with Earth, then the [Earth & Moon formed from the debris](https://en.wikipedia.org/wiki/Giant-impact_hypothesis)
 - 4.4 bya: [Liquid water and an atmosphere](https://en.wikipedia.org/wiki/Hadean) (of CO₂, H₂, & water vapor) existed on Earth at a pressure above 27 atm, with temperatures of 230 °C
 - ? bya: [Pyrimidine](https://en.wikipedia.org/wiki/Pyrimidine) (precursor to cytosine, thymine, and uracil) existed
 - ? bya: [Purine](https://en.wikipedia.org/wiki/Purine) (precursor to adenine and guanine) existed